Code Compliance Certificates (CCC)

 - At the end of consented building work, and before a building is permitted to be used or occupied, a Code Compliance Certificate (CCC) is required by the owner

-- Only once a confirmation email from QLDC is received that the initial check is passed, can a Final Inspection be requested for booking (as of 01 Oct 18)
+- Only once a confirmation email from QLDC is received that processing is complete, can a Final Inspection be requested for booking

 - The processing clock stops between for a specific period over Christmas and the New Year by legislation

 Applicants are advised to get applications in early and factor this into project planning.

 Over this period there are three non-processing days, defined by legislation:

 - Friday 19 April 2019 - Good Friday